Affiliate links on Android Authority may earn us a commission. Learn more.

 - Some Zigbee accessories may require a brand-specific hub to work or use a full set of features (e.g. Philips Hue lights).
 Check if this is the case with any products you’re interested in.
 Otherwise, you can pair with a generic hub.

-- In a larger home, and/or if your hub is installed in a far room, you may need additional Zigbee accessories (with repeater capability) scattered around to form a reliable mesh network.
+- In a larger home, and/or if your hub is installed in a far room, you may need additional Zigbee accessories scattered around to form a reliable mesh network.

 - Zigbee may be preferable if you want to guarantee automations will run 24/7, even when internet access goes down.

-- If you want to avoid hubs, stick with Wi-Fi-based accessories, but make sure your router is based on Wi-Fi 6 or better.
+- If you want to avoid hubs, stick with Thread or Wi-Fi-based accessories, but make sure you have a Thread border router or Wi-Fi 6.

 - Battery-powered products may not necessarily work as repeaters in a Zigbee mesh.